jzchang288/Udacity_DRLND_Navigation/README.md

 ## Instructions

+The repository contains three modules:

+- `model.py`: Neutral network for implementing the model used by the agent to select its actions.
+- `ddqn_agent.py`: Code for implementing agent's behavior using the neutral network model.
+- `train_test.py`: Code for training and testing the agent.

-Instructions for testing the environment and experimenting with training and testing the agent are provided in `Navigation.ipynb`.
+Step by step instructions for using the modules to test the environment and experiment with training and testing the agent are provided in `Navigation.ipynb`.

 ## Dependencies